 PAN-SLAVIC ROMAN UNITY

 The Slavic world spans both Eastern rite and Latin rite Christianity, eastern culture and latin, Russian lands and Roman territories.
-The Pontifical Imperial State (Imperial Roman Church) today serves as a unifying spiritual and cultural force seeking to build unity accross Slavic cultures and faiths, as well as between Slavic cultures and the Roman culture to which they are also heirs.
-Due to its spiritual, temporal, and cultural heritage, the Pontifical Imperial State is uniquely positioned for this role.
+The United Roman-Ruthenian Church today serves as a unifying spiritual and cultural force seeking to build unity accross Slavic cultures and faiths, as well as between Slavic cultures and the Roman culture to which they are also heirs.
+Due to its spiritual, temporal, and cultural heritage, the United Roman-Ruthenian Church and its temporal heritage wing, the Pontifical Imperial State, are uniquely positioned for this role.

 also the heritage of the Independent Catholic Church International, Anglican Communion, Old Catholic

 See of Utrecht, Anglican Diocese of the Southwest,

 Crown, International, and United States Copyright Held � 2008-2021, All Rights Reserved.